georgefahmy/stonks/README.md

 `pip install -r requirements.txt`

-Run `python nltk_download.py` and download 'corpora'.
+Run `python nltk_download.py` and download 'all-corpora'.
 _(need to look into this more for tuning the model)_

 Before running `streamer.py` or `wsb_report.py` scripts, run `python get_symbols.py` to generate the tickers.txt.
 This file